Privacy Policy

 8. Retention

-We keep anonymised gameplay and solve data only as long as it is useful for the purposes above, and aggregate or delete it when it is not.
-Code redemption records are kept while the entitlement is active and for a reasonable period afterwards.
-Because most of what we store is not linked to your identity, it generally cannot be traced back to you.
+We keep data only as long as it is useful for the purposes above.
+Bucketed gameplay events are automatically deleted after 180 days.
+Anonymous solve and score records, which contain no device identifier, are kept to calibrate difficulty and ranking.
+Because most of what we store is either not linked to your identity or only pseudonymously linked to a random device identifier, it generally cannot be traced back to you.

 9. Security